can1357/simple_cnn/README.md

 # simple_cnn

 simple_cnn is a project ment to be an easy to understand and easy to use convolutional neural network example.

-It also avoids using virtual classes or complicated c++ features so that it is easy to convert to CUDA code later on.
+simple_cnn also doesnt use virtual classes and avoids using std where its possible so that it is easy to convert to CUDA code when needed.

 Example use on handwritten digit recognition (Youtube Video):